GLOrozcoM/waveq/README.md

 in an H5 format.
 Variables are divided into data sets within each H5 file, and performing queries and visualizations without in depth knowledge of the H5 file format is almost impossible.

-WaveQ offers an intuitive solution - an intuitive visualization platform with querying capabilities.
+WaveQ offers a solution - an intuitive visualization platform with querying capabilities.

-## Examples

-Analysts and data scientists benefit from interacting with data in two ways - querying and visualizing.

-### Querying

-Pick a time table from the database.

-Choose metrics.

-Download your data.

-### Visualizing

-Pick a table from the database.

-Specify time series as the query option.

-Visualize the metric of interest across time.

-Compare various locations easily.

 ## Tech Stack